bytebase/bytebase/docs/testing.md

 t TestName ./...
 ```

 For every PR, there is GitHub action to run all integration test.
-If there is any failure, you can use keyword `FAIL:` to find the failed test and run the test on local workstation to troubleshoot issues.
+If there is any failure, you can use keyword `--- FAIL:` to find the failed test and run the test on local workstation to troubleshoot issues.